 |17.5g Total Palette||24g Total Palette|

 |£2.57 Per Gramme of Product||£1.66 Per Gramme of Product|

-My overall thoughts on this palette is that I really like the looks it creates, especially going into autumn I’m going to use this a hell of a lot and have had many compliments on looks I’ve done using this palette.
+My overall thoughts on the Coloured Raine Queen of Hearts Palette is that I really like the looks it creates, especially going into autumn I’m going to use this a hell of a lot and have had many compliments on looks I’ve done using this palette.
 I like to think of myself as being pretty good at eyeshadow and whilst through the weeks I’m finally finding my groove with it and liking the looks I create more, I don’t think this one is particularly easy to work with and would stay away if you’re in a beginner territory for sure.